nextgis/docs_ngcom/source/data_upload.rst

 #.
 Press :guilabel:`Create` button.
 If Raster layer is created successfully you'll see its name in :guilabel:`Child resources` pane of the relevant Resource group.

 .. warning::
-	Only upload of :term:`GeoTIFF` files with 3 or 4 bands (RGB or RGBA) is supported.
+	Supported are :term:`GeoTIFF` files with 3 or 4 bands (RGB or RGBA).
+Inputs must be geographically referenced and have correctly set CRS description as GeoTIFF metadata.

 .. figure:: _static/Raster_layer.gif
    :name: Raster_layer